Can I come to James’s Place?

 When are you open?

 We run two sessions per day, 9:00 - 12:00 and 1:00 - 4:00.
-JPCG “Sunshine Café” will provide a hot 2-course meal for £2 if desired.
-We are open on Tuesdays, Wednesdays and Thursdays for 51 weeks per year, closing down normally for 1 week at Christmas only.
+We are open on Tuesdays, Wednesdays and Thursdays at Penton Park, plus Mondays at the Andover Royal British Legion.
+We open for 51 weeks per year, closing down normally for 1 week at Christmas only.

 How much does it cost?

 The first session is always free.
-Our charges are based on support needed, and start at £8 per hour, rising to a maximum of £15 per hour for those who need 1-1 or 2-1.
-However anyone who brings a support worker with them is automatically on the £10 hourly rate.
+Our charges are based on support needed, and start at £10 per hour, rising to a maximum of £15 per hour for those who need 1-1 or 2-1.

-There is no charge for resources for most of the activities – although there may be a small charge for ceramics and model making.
-Members are encouraged to take all they make home with them, unless it is being made specifically to sell at a craft fair.
+There is no charge for resources for most of the activities – although there may be a small charge for ceramics, model making and cookery.

 Are you regulated or monitored?